VRof/StocksViewer/README.md

-# Stocks viewer android app
+# Stocks Viewer Android App

+The **Stocks Viewer** app allows you to:
+- Search for stocks
-You can search, add stocks to watchlist and check price history graphs.
+- Add stocks to your watchlist
+- View price history through interactive graphs

+### API Limitations
-Due to free api limitations this app is limited in number of actions per minute, it can be changed by changing api key in buid.gradle file.
+Due to the limitations of the free stock market API, the app is restricted in terms of the number of actions allowed per minute.
+You can change this limit by updating the API key in the `build.gradle` file.

 ![image](https://github.com/VRof/StocksViewer/assets/101021359/244583af-bd66-4d15-8718-da7d8f7544bd) ![image](https://github.com/VRof/StocksViewer/assets/101021359/124c6e93-dec5-4539-b377-efb86b805dd4)